sbonelosth/sbonelosth/README.md

-- 👋 Hi, I’m Sbonelo Sthole (@sbonelosth)
+- 👋 Hi, my name is Sbonelo.
-- 👀 I’m interested in web development collaborations.
-- 🌱 I’m currently learning webscraping.
-- 💞️ I’m looking to collaborate on web development projects.
-- 📫 How to reach me? email: sbonelosthole97@gmail.com
+- 🌐 I'm a web designer.